GM switches to AT&T from Verizon for OnStar wireless service

 Abram also declined to comment on the terms of the deal with AT&T or how the service will be priced.
 OnStar has more than 6 million customers in the United States, Canada and China and charges $18.95 a month for its most basic service, or $28.90 a month for its premium package.

-AT&T already has wireless deals with car makers including Ford Motor Co (F.N) and Nissan Motor Co (7201.T).
+AT&T already has wireless deals with car makers including Ford Motor Co and Nissan Motor Co.

 But the OnStar agreement is its biggest deal so far, according to Glenn Lurie, president of the AT&T division that is dedicated to expanding wireless connections beyond phones.